-This is my signature shortbread cookie recipe that I use for most of my decorated cookies because it doesn’t spread and it’s a flavor everyone loves.
+This is my signature shortbread sugar cookie recipe that I use for most of my decorated cookies because it doesn’t spread and it’s a flavor everyone loves.
+Try this recipe for your cut out cookies and adjust the flavor to your liking!

 Are these technically shortbread or sugar cookies?